davepinch/pinchy.cc/content/topics/religion/christianity/bible-books/john/chapters/john-1/verses/john-1-4/john-1-4-kjv.md

 title: "John 1:4 KJV"
 ⬅️: "John 1:3 KJV"
 ➡️: "John 1:5 KJV"
-attribution: "John 1:4 KJV"
 King James Version of: "John 1:4"
-quote: "In him was life; and the life was the light of men."
+verse: "In him was life; and the life was the light of men."
-type: quote
+type: verse
 tags:
-  - quote
+  - verse
 ---